MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 To set up the pipeline with GitHub, follow these steps:

-1. Create a cd.yml under .github workflow folder and add the following code to the file:
+1. Create a `cd.yml` file in your project under `.github/workflows` folder and add the following code in the file:

     ```yaml
     on: